How to use SVN on OSX for WordPress.org Themes and Plugins in 6 Steps

 6. Add your username and password for authentication

 It will ask for a username and password.
 Use the same username and password you use to log in to WordPress.org.
-The process should be complete and you will be able to see the new changes on the WordPress.org SVN via a web browser.
+The process should be complete, and you can see the new changes on the WordPress.org SVN via a web browser.

 And you’re done!

-NB: I might have missed some steps but you can always follow the default settings and read between the lines to be on the safe side.
-I take no responsibility for any losses that occurred in the process of following this tutorial.
+NB: I might have missed some steps, but you can always follow the default settings and read between the lines to be safe.
+I take no responsibility for any losses that occurred while following this tutorial.
 This is just something I discovered while doing something for myself.
 Follow this at your own risk!

 Leave a Reply